anniezcx/anniezcx/index.md

 <h2>Conference Presentations</h2>

 <p>
   <li><strong>Zhou, A.</strong> (2026, April).
+A community-engaged curriculum design model for culturally responsive tech consulting.
+Short paper session accepted for presentation at the 20th International Conference of the Learning Sciences (ICLS 2026).</li>
+  <li><strong>Zhou, A.</strong> (2026, April).
 Student Self-Positioning and the Development of Mathematical Competencies.
 Roundtable session accepted for presentation at the Annual Meeting of the American Educational Research Association (AERA).</li>
   <li>Quintana, R. M. & <strong>Zhou, A.</strong> (2026, April).
 Using affordance analysis to strategize the integration of AI-generated instructor avatars within MOOCs.
 Poster session accepted for presentation at the Annual Meeting of the American Educational Research Association (AERA).</li>

 </p>